O-Thadd/Cripe-API-Doc/API Documentation.md

 `GET /posts`
 - **Description:** gets posts
 - **Security:** 0
+  > Token is not required.
+  > But to get a tailored response such as wether the user has flagged, flamed or voted in a post; provide a token.
+  > The requesting user is inferred from the token, and the response is tailored accordingly.
+If token is not provided or not valid, those fields will be null.
 - **Parameters:**
   - **postId:** id of a post. provide this to get a particular post
   - **posterId:** id of user. provide this to get posts by a particular user.
   - **parent_postId:** id of a post. provide this to get responses/replies to a post.
   - **last_post_timestamp:** _(Number)_ Timestamp of the last post in the previously returned posts. use after the 1st request to get more results.
 See [pagination](https://github.com/O-Thadd/Cripe-API-Doc/blob/main/API%20Documentation.md#pagination)
   - **last_postId:** same use-case as lastTimestamp. the postId of the last post in the previous request.
-  - **requesterId:** id of requester.
-Used to tailor response to requester.
-Such as indicating posts previously flamed, or polls already voted in
 - **Constraints:**
   - when postId is provided; posterId, parentPostId, lastPostId or lastPostTimestamp should not be provided
   - posterId and parentPostId should not be provided together